Haseoo/minecraft-forge-server-status/README.md

-# Minecraft Forge server status
+# Minecraft (Forge) server status
-A simple API and frontend that provides information about a Forge Minecraft server such as:
+A simple API and frontend that provides information about a (Forge) Minecraft server such as:
+* **also works with vanilla Minecraft!**
 * online status,
 * description,
 * version,